 “Don’t you see that the whole aim of Newspeak is to narrow the range of thought?
-In the end we shall make thoughtcrime literally impossible, because there will be no words in which to express it.”
+In the end we shall make thoughtcrime literally impossible, because there will be no words in which to express it.”1984, George Orwell

 Not long ago, those active in the SEO space may have noticed I got into a bit of a Twitter spat with a couple of Google employees.
-In fact, it got downright testy.
+It got downright testy.

 Working as a paid Google spokesperson can’t be an easy job some days.

-It started when I questioned the anti-competitive and ethical concerns of Google ranking its own properties highly for competitive search terms such as “SEO” and “structured data” (areas many webmasters have an interest in) but expanded to include other controversial areas, such as Google ranking itself highly for Google Flights, YouTube videos, People Also Ask boxes, and other Google features hardcoded into the top of results.
+It all started when I questioned the ethical and anti-competitive concerns of Google ranking its properties highly for terms like “SEO” and “robots.txt” (areas I have an interest in) but expanded to include other controversial areas, such as Google ranking itself highly for Google Flights, YouTube videos, People Also Ask boxes, and other Google features hardcoded into the top of results.

-The anti-competitive concerns of Google favoring its own properties in search results is a well-known problem, with governments around the world conducting investigations and working on new legislation to address these and other antitrust issues.
+The anti-competitive concerns of Google favoring its properties in search results is a well-known problem, with governments worldwide conducting investigations and working on new legislation to address these and other antitrust issues.

 But to the Googlers, it was as if I was speaking another language.

-One Googler called my concerns “absurd,” while another indirectly called them “stupid” and “baseless.”
+One Googler called my concerns “absurd,” while another indirectly called them “baseless” and “stupid.”

 This led to the question: how can folks with whom I generally respect have reached such a significant gap in thinking?
 Why is something so obviously concerning to the rest of the world—Google positioning its own properties highly in search results—such a non-issue to Googlers themselves?